libensveto/site/README.md

 # Credit

-Mark from GUN for his social theories which promted the project and GUN Throwness for Readthis.space which laid the groundwork for the project
+Mark from GUN for his social theories which promted the project and GUN <br>
+Throwness for Readthis.space which laid the groundwork for the project